Ligue 1 news: Mario Balotelli completes move to Marseille | Goal.com

 The enigmatic centre forward scored 42 goals in 64 appearances in total at Nice, but he has found himself in and out of the starting XI this term after a run of poor performances.

-He could make his debut for Marseille this coming Friday, as the French giants host Lille in a huge Ligue 1 clash.
+He could make his debut for Marseille this coming Friday, as the French giants host Lille in a huge Ligue 1 clash, with nine points